altaired/katacoda-scenarios/scheduled-kubeless/step4.md

 ## Service

-We will now expose this deployment with a service, so that we're not dependent on a single pod.
+We will now expose this deployment with a [service](https://kubernetes.io/docs/concepts/services-networking/service/).
 Since we will only access the service inside of our cluser, we'll use the type ClusterIP.
 This exposes the service through an internal IP-address.
 We will also specify that the traffic should enter on port *80*.
 To expose the service we'll use the following command:

 `kubectl expose deployment http-endpoint --port=80 --type=ClusterIP`{{execute}}

 Before continuing to the next step, let's make sure everything is running with the command:
 `kubectl get all`{{execute}}, which will list all components in the cluster.
-Check that both the deployment and service are ready.
+Check that both the deployment and service are ready before going to the next step.